dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 ```

 Least and greatest predicates are not checked for termination.
 In fact, unbounded recursion is part of being coinductive.
-Hence `decreases` clausess are inappropriate and not allowed.
+Hence `decreases` clauses are inappropriate and not allowed.

 ## **Error: _name_ return type should be bool, got _type_**